Guide to Employee Stipends

 Or, if your employees have to drive to work, you can offer a stipend to reimburse them for gas.

-You can reimburse employees for the following with a commuter stipend:
+Your employees can get the following with a commuter stipend:

 • Parking fees